-- Type: component-type - Description: Layout definition of list display list-type text-type

-- select (default): Drop-down list for selection. - radio: List of radio buttons to select (only one option can be active). - autocomplete: Drop-down list for selections where the field is an input field used to filter the list.
+- Type: component-type - Description: Layout definition of list display - Values: - select (default): Drop-down list for selection. - radio: List of radio buttons to select (only one option can be active). - autocomplete: Drop-down list for selections where the field is an input field used to filter the list.